Our Third-Party Content Policy

-User participation in third-party content
+User choice to view third-party content

-After that point, when check-in has been completed and the user has chosen to receive messages, users have free choice to interact with content how they would like.
+When check-in has been completed and users have chosen to receive messages, they can interact with content as they choose.
 Users can leave third-party content at any time.
-If any outbound links are present in third-party content, users are shown a pop-up informing them they are leaving the content environment and are no longer subject to Phreesia’s policy protections.
+If any outbound links are present in third-party content, a pop-up modal appears.
+The modal informs users they are leaving the content environment and are no longer subject to Phreesia’s policy protections.